tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 You can test out these commands as you work on your window layout and scripts, using the *Message Box* (see section of the same name), or using the *window context menu* (see *Modal Dialog Boxes*, below).
-For more details on wr`it`ing scripts in general, see the section on *Coding in LiveCode*.
+For more details on wr`it`ing scripts in general, see the section on *Coding*.

-Most windows are editable or **topLevel** windows, and this is the default mode for LiveCode stacks.
+Most windows are editable or **topLevel** windows, and this is the default mode for stacks.
 If you open a stack using the **go** command (without specifying a mode), or using the Open Stack menu item, then the stack is displayed as an editable window unless its **style** property specifies another window type.